-The major in Computer Programming prepares students for careers as software developers.
+The certificate in Database Management with SQL prepares students for careers as Database Administrators, or as software developers with skills in database programming.
 The program provides the analytical, methodological, and language skills required within the computer industry, and serves as a partial foundation for continued education at four-year institutions.
+It provides a "merit badge" certification of a skill set needed in a vital career field.
+See a counselor for more information.